What is proposed

 When would it open?

-Does Plainfield already have a plant like this?
+Does Plainfield already have another gasification facility?